Prepare multidimensional pollution data

 - In the Contents pane, drag the Ethiopia layer above the PM25_EmergingHotSpotAnalysis layer.

-- In the Geoprocessing pane, search for and open the Clip tool.
+- In the Geoprocessing pane, click the Back button.
+Search for and open the Clip tool.

 - For Input Features, choose PM25_3D.